 - Tone imbalances

-Our physical therapists are experienced with a variety of developmental disorders and delays.
+Our physical therapists are experienced with a variety of developmental disorders and delays as well as functional difficulties as a result of injury or illness.
 They understand the physical and mental struggles a child can face when dealing with the challenges of functional daily living.
 They work with other team members and families to help each child achieve his or her optimal developmental and functional potentials.

 Difficulties treated may include, but are not limited to: